cloudant/nodejs-cloudant/README.md

 ### Pipes

-You can pipe in Cloudant like in any other stream.  for example if our `rabbit` document has an attachment with name `picture.png` (with a picture of our white rabbit, of course!) you can pipe it to a `writable stream`
+You can pipe in Cloudant like in any other stream.  for example if our `panda` document has an attachment with name `picture.png` (with a picture of our white panda, of course!) you can pipe it to a `writable stream`

 See the [Attachment Functions](#attachment-functions) section for examples of piping to and from attachments.